 Further information on the work of the Nomination Committee can be found on pages 56 to 59 of our 2021 Annual Report and Accounts.

 The Chairman evaluates the performance of the Board through a blend of questionnaires and one-to-one meetings with each Director.
 This process offers Directors an opportunity to discuss their contribution in terms of their skills and experience as well as identifying improvements or development to enhance the capabilities of the Board as a whole.

-Further information on Board evaluation and its effectiveness can be found on page 78 of our 2020 Annual Report and Accounts
+Further information on Board evaluation and its effectiveness can be found on page 55 of our 2021 Annual Report and Accounts.

 The Board aims to lead by example and make decisions that are in the best interest of the Group as a whole.
 Our culture is underpinned by a clear set of values, which guide decision making at all levels in the business.
 Both the SLT and the Board reviews and approves the Group’s policies which are then implemented and communicated internally and externally to those who are expected to adhere to them.

-Further information on people and culture can be found on pages 44 and 45 of our 2020 Annual Report and Accounts
+Further information on our values and how we invest in our people can be found on pages 4 and 5 and page 22 of our 2021 Annual Report and Accounts

 The Board reviews its assurance and governance framework at least annually to ensure that the Group’s governance structures remain appropriate and are fit for purpose.
 This framework sets out leadership and embeds delegated responsibilities to enable informed and confident decision-making.

 The Board ensures that all stakeholders across the business are actively engaged through the relevant areas of responsibility.
 This includes making sure that the business as, a whole upholds its values and monitors behaviour for acceptability.